 Creating a grid table

 Many questionnaires contain groups of questions with an identical range of possible answers.
 These are generally attitude questions and the replies are typically “Very good” to “Very poor”, or “Strongly agree” to “Strongly disagree”.
 Such groups are called Grids.
-In Snap Desktop, each question is set up as a separate variable, but at the analysis stage, they are grouped together.
+Each question is set up as a separate variable, but at the analysis stage, they are grouped together.

 - Click to display the Analysis Definition dialog box.

 - Type into the Analysis field Q6a TO Q6e.